 The University has a Federal-wide Assurance and the Committee sits as an Institutional Review Board to approve research using human participants which is to be funded by a United States Department of State or Federal agency.

-The University subscribes to and conforms with the principles of the Research Councils UK Concordat to Support the Development of Researchers, and the Universities UK concordat to support research integrity.
+The University subscribes to and conforms with the principles of the Researcher Development Concordat, and the Universities UK Concordat to Support Research Integrity.

-The UREC is chaired by Professor Peter Hobson; the secretary is Ms Kate Dunbar.
+The UREC is chaired by Dr Derek Healy; the secretary is Ms Kate Dunbar.
 They can be contacted by e-mailing firstname.lastname@example.org.

 Brunel University London Research Ethics Committee